slack-ruby/slack-ruby-client/README.md

 ### Get User Info

 You can use a user ID or name (prefixed with `@`) in all functions that take a `:user` argument.
-Lookup by name is not supported by the Slack API and calls `users_list` in order to locate the user ID.
+Lookup by name is not supported by the Slack API and the `users_id` method called invokes `users_list` in order to locate the user ID.

 ```ruby
 client.users_info(user: 'U092BDCLV') # calls users_info